 Look outside the box.
 If guided mediations aren’t your loved one’s cup of tea, encourage them to try other things.
 Any grounding activity that quiets the mind and brings them into the moment will do.
 For example, Hashmi suggests journaling, gratitude lists, or prayer as possible alternatives.

-Caring for a family member is hard work and can take a serious toll on your emotional and physical well-being.
+Taking on the role of caregiver for a family member is hard work and can take a serious toll on your emotional and physical well-being.
 Many caregivers experience feelings of guilt, stress, frustration, anger, and burnout.
 If you are feeling overwhelmed by your caregiving duties, it’s important to find ways to care for yourself.

 Establishing a mindfulness practice of your own allows you to carve out time for yourself on a daily basis.
 Plus, meditation can help you better cope with the challenges that accompany caregiving and may help lower your levels of stress, anxiety, and fatigue.